codio/site/source/docs/dashboard/tutorials/course-public.html.md

 full_width: true
 ---

-Codio wants to promote an Open Source approach to Tutorial teaching content.

 When you create a course in Codio, it can be kept private to yourself or to your organization, if you have a paid subscription.

 However, if you are happy to have your course public then it becomes available for any other Codio user to find and use, copy or modify.